-- 1. Gender/GESI analysis is conducted to cover the requirements of project or program implementation. - 2.
-Lack of ability and concern to integrate gender analysis into the project cycle. - 3.
-GESI is not just about having an activity specifically targeting women or girls.
-It should consider all sex, age, and varied social groups integrated into all aspects of programs or projects. - 4.
-Insufficient data and information collected according to a GESI perspective and not easily accessible. - 5.
-An open invitation for participation might hinder women and disadvantaged social groups from participating.
-Another barrier to broader audience participation is limiting the participation advertisement to the "usual" participants.
-When implementing an activity, try to enable all Gender and social groups in meetings, stakeholder consultations, or other activities. - 6.
-Gender neutrality does not mean accommodating all women, men, youth, and varied social groups.
-Often, it could lead to more invisibility of various groups as the tendency is to generalize and avoid specificity.
-Therefore, be cautious as to the intent of being Gender neutral.
-For example, if the purpose is to avoid stereotyping, it is advisable to use gender-neutral terms, such as "chairperson" instead of "chairman" or "middleperson/trader" instead of middleman.
-However, when identifying respondents or participants, it is better to be gender-specific so that gender-disaggregated data can be generated and each group is given a voice and opportunity to participate.
-This is much better than saying "villagers" or "community members". - 7.
-Implementing activities that maintain stereotyped roles, for example, perceptions of women as homemakers.
-For example, interventions to improve women's income in coastal areas would usually provide training on food processing.
-Women were recognized for preparing food for the family, and then fish processing training was introduced.
-However, the women in that area are mostly fish traders with limited time to process fish.
+- ⇒ Gender/GESI analysis is conducted to cover the requirements of project or program implementation. - ⇒ Lack of ability and concern to integrate the gender analysis into the project cycle. - ⇒ GESI is not just about having an activity targeted specifically for women or girls.
+It should consider all sex, age, and varied social groups integrated in all aspects of programs or projects. - ⇒ Insufficient data and information collected according to a GESI perspective and not easily accessible. - ⇒ An open invitation for participation might hinder women and disadvantaged social groups from participating.
+Another barrier for wider audience participation is limiting the participation advertisement to the "usual" participants.
+When implementing an activity, try to enable all gender and social groups in meetings, stakeholder consultations, or other activities. - ⇒ Gender neutral does not mean accommodating all women, men, youth, and varied social groups.
+Oftentimes, it could lead to more invisibility of various groups as the tendency is to generalize and avoid specificity.
+Therefore, be cautious as to the intent of being gender neutral.
+For example, if the purpose is to avoid stereotyping, it is advisable to use gender neutral terms, such as "chairperson" instead of "chairman" or "middleperson/trader" instead of middleman.
+However, when it comes to identifying respondents or participants, it is better to be gender-specific so that gender-disaggregated data can be generated and each group is given a voice and opportunity to participate.
+This is much better than just saying "villagers" or "community members". - ⇒ Implementing activities that maintain stereotyped roles, for example, perceptions of women as homemakers.
+For example, interventions to improve the income of women in coastal areas would usually provide training on food processing.
+Women are recognized to prepare food for the family, then fish processing training was introduced.
+However, the women in that particular area are mostly fish traders who have limited time to process fish.
 Fish traders have different needs and interests.
-They were invited to and participated in the training but lacked the time to use the skills learned in the short term, although what they learned might be helpful in the future.
-It would have been more beneficial if a needs assessment was first conducted (as part of the GESI analysis) so these women traders could have expressed what they needed regarding training or infrastructure to help them in their trading business. - 8.
-Participation is not only about attendance but also about how each participant's voice was heard and considered.
-Several women attending a decision-making meeting does not mean that women have a voice in the decision-making process if they are not giving input or if their opinions not asked to speak.
+They were invited to and participated in the training but they lacked the time to use the skills learned in the short term, although what they learned might be useful in the future.
+It would have been more beneficial if a needs assessment was first conducted (as part of the GESI analysis) so these women traders could have expressed what they needed in terms of training or infrastructure to help them in their trading business. - ⇒ Participation is not only about attendance, but also about how each participant's voice was heard and taken into account.
+A number of women attending a decision-making meeting does not mean that women have a voice in the decision-making process if they were not giving inputs or if their opinions were not asked to speak.
 Equal and meaningful participation should be encouraged.
-See Figure 5 for some tips. - 9.
-Ineffective communication that causes selected participation.
-Information should be disseminated using appropriate media for specific social groups and Gender.
+See Figure 5 for some tips. - ⇒ Ineffective communication that causes selected participation.
+Information should be disseminated using appropriate media for specific social groups and gender.
 Using one media only or formal media might hinder women's ability to assess and absorb the information.